Information for staff who are EU citizens and staff who work on EU-funded Horizon 2020 projects.

-First Minister Nicola Sturgeon and her Cabinet held a public question and answer session to meet EU nationals living, working and studying in Scotland.
-The streamed event from 17 August 2016 can be viewed on YouTube.
+On 17 August 2016 First Minister Nicola Sturgeon and her Cabinet held a public question and answer session to meet EU nationals living, working and studying in Scotland.
+The streamed event can be viewed on YouTube.

 A fact sheet is now available which we will continue to update on the basis of questions raised in the webinars and the individual consultation sessions.

 A series of open meetings have been held where staff have had the chance to hear from senior management about how the University will be responding to the referendum decision.

 Download the staff presentations given by Senior Vice-Principal, Professor Charlie Jeffery, and University Secretary, Sarah Smith, in July and September/October 2016.